RicardoYadier/ISTA220/Homework/ista220-hw01.md

+## Ricardo Rosa

+### ISTA220 Homework 1

+#### C#

-1. An application that runsin a command prompt window instead of providing a graphical user interface.
+1. An application that runs in a command prompt window instead of providing a graphical user interface.

 2. The Main method designates the programs entry point.
 Must be spelledwith an uppercase M.

 3. Creates a container for items such as classes, helping solve a problem.
 Frees you from having to fully qualify the names of classes in you code.

-4. Provides a covinient syntax that ensures the correct use of IDsiposable objects.
+4. Provides a convenient syntax that ensures the correct use of IDsiposable objects.

 5. Is a file that usually has the .dll file name extension, although strictly speaking executable programs with the .exe file name extension are also assemblies. a Block pf compile codes.